xbryan25/ccc181-web-ssis/README.md

 - JWT-based user authentication (access + refresh tokens stored in cookies)
 - Single Page Application (SPA) for seamless user experience
 - Theme customization, with support for many colors, and light/dark mode
+- Students can have avatars; supports image upload, update, deletion, and storage using Supabase Storage

 ## Screenshots